-I packed a total of 20,490kcal, weighing 6lbs with a combined Wilder ratio of 4.4 and a total cost of $83.85.
+I packed a total of 20,490kcal, weighing 106oz (6.6lbs) including packaging with an average kcal/oz of 194, a combined Wilder ratio of 4.4 and a total cost of $83.85.
 I could have cut costs with cheaper ingredients, but I opted for high quality fuel.

 Instead of bringing a lot of ultralight gear, I followed the strategy of only bringing things I would absolutely need.
 I used the Clark hammock and rainfly I already had instead of buying a lighter shelter.
 I brought two battery packs to ensure I would be able to capture all my data on Strava.
 A pair of shorts for hiking, thermals for sleeping and no rain gear.
 If I am hiking fast I stay warm, if I bring the rain gear I just sweat in it.

 I anticipated that orthopedic problems would be my limiting factor so I planned to rely heavily on my trekking poles, tape key areas and take a high dose of fish oil.